-On top of performing around the city, Leigh was privileged to work as an administrator with the Brooklyn Academy of Music’s cross-cultural program DanceMotion USA℠.
+On top of performing around the city, L.B. was privileged to work as an administrator with the Brooklyn Academy of Music’s cross-cultural program DanceMotion USA℠.
 This deeply influencial experience underscored her desire to make a positive impact.
 She had long had a passion for the learning experience as well as working with kids.
 The fusion of her art with education just made beautiful sense.
 She worked as an artist caretaker, providing unique arts-based experiences to children of all ages, volunteered for educational programs such as Reading Partners, and continues today to build personalized arts-based curricula to teach French as a second language.
 Since Fall 2017, she has been an assistant teaching artist with Marquis Studios, working in schools around the city in various mediums such as musical theatre, mask, and dance.
 Leigh was absolutely thrilled to be accepted into Community-Word’s Teaching Artist Project and is now looking forward to pursue more teaching artist opportunities.
 She aspires to be a person like her high school teacher who dared something new and creative.
 That one person’s actions have led to more diverse and elaborate arts programs in her hometown and today, Leigh is happy to report, many more students are pursuing careers in the arts!

 TAP Work: